-Appropriate size is placed around lesions to confine the spray Allows lateral spread of freeze to develop more quickly, reducing spraying time
+Appropriate size is placed around lesions to confine the spray Allows lateral spread of freeze to develop more quickly, reducing spraying time Contaminated cones must be sterilized (autoclaved).

 Probes

 - Solid brass tips connected to the hand-held liquid nitrogen unit - Cold is transferred along the length of the probe by conduction - Distal end of probe is placed on lesion to freeze by contact - Contaminated probes must be sterilized - o microorganisms can be transferred to other patients).